uzh-network-ninjas/ase-social-network/README.md

 # How to create new microservice?
 - create new folder in the main repo
 - create `Dockerfile` in newly created repo
-- add the service to `docker-compose.yml` file with all dependencies, lie DB etc
+- add the service to `docker-compose.yml` file with all dependencies, like DB etc
-- add the service to `/kong/initialize-kong.sh` file, to register the service automatically into kong
+- add the service to the `kong/config/kong.yml` file (name and routes needed)

 ## current Setup
 - Python development can be done freely in folder, because it runs with volume connected and --refresh flag
 - Kongo must be added manually or just whole setup must be done

+## TODO
+- create development docker compose